-San Francisco 49ers vs. New Orleans Saints Preview, Odds: Battle For NFC Top Seed Slightly Favors New Orleans
+San Francisco 49ers Vs. New Orleans Saints Preview, Odds: Battle For NFC Top Seed Slightly Favors New Orleans

 The 49ers offense led by quarterback Jimmy Garoppolo has been prolific this year, currently ranking second in the NFL at 29.1 points per game, seven spots ahead of the Saints who have tallied 24.8 per game.

-The Saints, while fighting for home field advantage throughout the playoffs, are facing considerably less pressure in the game.
+The Saints, while fighting for home-field advantage throughout the playoffs, are facing considerably less pressure in the game.
 Their Thanksgiving Day win over the Atlanta Falcons wrapped up a third consecutive NFC South title.
 But in the NFC West, San Francisco and Seattle are neck-and-neck for the division championship — and those two teams play each other a second time on the season’s final day.

 San Francisco has not won the NFC West title since 2012, when the ‘Niners advanced all the way to the Super Bowl, ultimately losing to Baltimore.